azofeifa/FStitch/README.md

 ![Alt text](https://github.com/azofeifa/FStitch/blob/master/images/BedGraphScreenShot.png)

 Note: FStitch does not accept bed graph files where 0 coverage values are reported.
-In short, you can convert your bam files to a bed graph file format using bedtools<sup>3</sup>:
+In short, you can convert your bam files to a bed graph file format using the _bedtools_<sup>3</sup> command:

 $bedtools genomecov -ibam <bamfile> -g <genome_file> -bg